Geography and Location of Desert National Park

-More so many animals have taken shelter in the dry, rugged terrain of Desert National Park.
+Many animals have taken shelter in the dry, rugged terrain of Desert National Park.
 There are more than 40 species of reptiles, namely the burrowing Spiny-tailed Lizard, Russel's Viper, Saw-scaled Viper and the dragon-like Common Monitor.
-Special type of fish, known as the Desert Skink is a locally born.
-It is better known as the sand fish as it 'swims' or goes on by digging tunnels through sand, down to a depth of thirty cm.
+Special type of fish, known as the Desert Skink is a found locally.
+It is better known as the sand fish as it 'swims' or goes on by digging tunnels through sand, down to a depth of 30 cm.
 The tourists overwhelm by the scene of hoards of birds flying, singing.
-Nearly 120 species add color to the rugged shades of the desert.
+Nearly 120 species of birds add color to the rugged shades of the desert.

 In the Desert National Park other beautiful birds that are found, include Grey Francolin, Cream-colored Courser, Indian Courser, Eurasian Thick-knee, Common Raven, Bimaculated Lark, Southern Grey Shrike, Stoliczka's Bushchat, Variable Wheatear, Desert Wheatear, Desert Warbler etc.

 With the passage of time this reclusive park too becomes a victim of rash demands of mankind.
 It is the most thickly populated desert park of the world.
-As per numerous surveys of wildlife experts the Desert National Park has been acclaimed as an exclusive heritable storehouse of desert wildlife of India.
+As per numerous surveys of wildlife experts, the Desert National Park has been acclaimed as an exclusive heritable storehouse of desert wildlife of India.
 In fact it took minimum of efforts for the region to grow so much lavishly.
-Prevention is being taken so that the park can retain its lavish treasure in tact even in the future years.
+Prevention measures are being taken so that the park can retain its lavish treasure in the future.